jlvdb/TheliWrapper/README.md

 parameter files with the ability to do large scale batch processing for large observation projects.

-For a feature description, we can just refer to the
+For an overview of the *TheliWrapper*'s features, just refer to the
 #### *THELI GUI* [webpage](https://www.astro.uni-bonn.de/theli/gui/):

 > *THELI* is a powerful and easy-to-use package for astronomical image